python/devguide/getting-started/pull-request-lifecycle.rst

      git pull origin <branch-name>  # pull = fetch + merge

-    If you have made local changes that have not been pushed to your fork and there are merge conflicts, git will warn you about this and enter conflict resolution mode.
+    If you have made local changes that have not been pushed to your fork and there are merge conflicts, Git will warn you about this and enter conflict resolution mode.
 See :ref:`resolving-merge-conflicts` below.

 * If time passes and there are merge conflicts with the main branch, GitHub